Indonesia c.bank holds benchmark rate at 7.50 pct

 13-Feb-2014 7.50

-09-Jan-2014 7.50 (Reporting by Nilufar Rizki and Hidayat Setiaji; Writing by Gayatri Suroyo; Editing by Richard Borsuk)
+(Reporting by Adriana Nina Kusuma and Nilufar Rizki; Writing by Gayatri Suroyo; Editing by Richard Borsuk)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan